AlexHill/djpj/README.rst

 ==================

 Django-PJAX-Blocks is a Django helper for `defunkt's jquery-pjax`__.
-Use it to return the contents of individual template blocks to PJAX requests, with no need for separate PJAX-specific templates.
+Use it to return the contents of individual template blocks to PJAX requests.
+You can optionally specify per-view or per-block templates for PJAX requests.

 __ https://github.com/defunkt/jquery-pjax

 Django-PJAX-Blocks is adapted from Jacob Kaplan-Moss' `Django-PJAX`__.
-Use Django-PJAX if you want to serve PJAX content from separate templates, or if you want your PJAX responses to inherit from their own base template.

 __ https://github.com/jacobian/django-pjax